-4 Credit Hours • 75 Contact Hours (45 Lecture, 30 Lab) Prerequisite: CSC 160 or faculty consent
+4 Credit Hours • 75 Contact Hours (45 Lecture, 30 Lab) Prerequisite: Familiarity with the C++ programming language or permission of the instructor

 Introduces the C# programming language.
 Covers all syntactical components of the language including arrays, structures, functions, and classes.
 Content will focus on writing clear properly structured, and well-documented programs using C# and object oriented methodology.